gsarig/ootb-openstreetmap/readme.txt

 = 1.0 =

 == Changelog ==

+= 2.0.1 =
+* Fixes a bug which broke the admin on WordPress versions prior to 5.9.

 = 2.0.0 =
 * Refactors the build scripts to use the official `@wordpress/create-block` instead of `create-guten-block`, which isn't supported anymore.